 We were heading to Westminster, where I found possibly a good spot to see the London Eye quite clearly and closely.
 It was near the Lambeth Bridge (Pic.
 7).

-Unfortunately, a lot of people though the same as we and placed in the area between Millbank and Lambeth Bridge, at the narrow garden square.
-Every single concrete object, as well as the wall separating the garden square from the river, was already occupied when we came.
+Unfortunately, a lot of people thought the same as we did and placed in the area between Millbank and Lambeth Bridge, at the narrow garden square.
+Every single concrete object, as well as the wall separating the garden straight from the river, was already occupied when we came.
 The number of people was awful.
 Enter the Lambeth Bridge, which offers a better view of the London Eye was literally mission impossible.
 Fortunately, I am quite tall, so I was able to see the New Year quite clearly.
 Regrettably, my wife, couldn’t see this whole event, especially when the fireworks spectacle began and most of the watchers put their hands up with devices as high as possible in order to record the event.
 At this time even I encountered some problems with getting a clear view of the fireworks.

 The place near the Lambeth Bridge appeared to be the best viewing site north bank, at least from the western direction.
 We were enjoying the event a lot.
 The celebration was far better visible than from Primrose Hill, from where we were watching the New Year celebration 3 years earlier.

-Comparing the English New Year celebration i.e. to Polish, there are not many places, where you can see the big celebration such in Greater London.
-Usually, people don’t celebrate the New Year’s day this way.
+Comparing the English New Year celebration i.e. to Polish, there are not many places, where you can see the big celebration such as in Greater London.
+Usually, people don’t celebrate New Year’s day this way.
 When in Poland you can spot a multitude of single fireworks in each direction.
-In Britain, these fireworks are really confined to some city centres.
+In Britain, these fireworks are really confined to some city centers.
 A better time to see the fireworks in Britain is definitely a Bonfire Night, which has been described in this article.

-A whole spectacle lasted a bit more than half an hour.
-The best moments you can see in the footage below.
+The whole spectacle lasted a bit more than half an hour.
+The best moments can see are in the footage below.
 After this people started to spread out towards the nearest tube station available.
 Because most of them were closed for the time of New Year’s Eve night, we had to walk about 2 km to Euston station.
 Finally, we reached the King’s Cross station around 1.30 am and back home about 1h30m later.